-This guide will explain the various componenets which make up a traditional picture frame set.
-The four most important framing components are the moulding (material of the frame), the matboard, the glaze and backing.
-The moulding is purely aesthetic whereas the glaze, matting and backing serve a critical function in conservation.
+This guide will explain the various components which make up a traditional picture frame set.
+The four most important framing components are the moulding (material the frame is made of), the matboard, the glaze and backing.
+The moulding is purely aesthetic whereas the glaze, matboard and backing serve a critical function in conservation.

-In regular jargon, frames refers to the entire compilation of moulding, glazing, matting, backing and art work.
-The more technical term for the frames is actually the moulding, which refers to to just to the material the frame is made of.
-Most moulding is made of either wood, metal or plastic and comes in hundreds of different designs.
+In regular jargon, the frame refers to the entire compilation of moulding, glazing, matting, backing and art work.
+The more technical term for the frame is moulding, which refers to to just to the material the frame is made of.
+Most moulding is made of either wood, metal or plastic and comes in thousands of different designs.

 The glaze is the first layer behind the moulding, it is transparent and is made of either glass or acrylic (commonly called Plexiglass).
 The glaze protects the art from dust or physical damage as well humidity and condensation.